By Tim Harding B.Sc.

 September 2017, Vol 37 No 3)

-In these challenging times of ‘alternative facts’ and anti-science attitudes, it may sound strange to be warning against excessive scientific exuberance.
-Yet to help defend science from these attacks, I think we need to encourage science to maintain its credibility amongst non-scientists.
+In these challenging times of anti-science attitudes and ‘alternative facts’, it may sound strange to be warning against excessive scientific exuberance.
+Yet to help defend science from these attacks, I think we need to encourage scientists to maintain their credibility amongst non-scientists.

 In my last article for The Skeptic (‘I Think I Am’, March 2017), I traced the long history of skepticism over the millennia.
 I talked about the philosophical skepticism of Classical Greece, the skepticism of Modern Philosophy dating from Descartes, through to the contemporary form of scientific skepticism that our international skeptical movement now largely endorses.
 I quoted Dr. Steven Novella’s definition of scientific skepticism as ‘the application of skeptical philosophy, critical thinking skills, and knowledge of science and its methods to empirical claims, while remaining agnostic or neutral to non-empirical claims (except those that directly impact the practice of science).’